bbhunter/brutas/README.md

 * passwords are not sorted according to the probability, they are combined into groups of probability instead;
 * each consecutive file **does not** contain passwords from the previous set.

-**NOTE: Due to Github limits, only lists 1-3 are precompiled.** You need to run `./scripts/build.py -p main.Extended` to generate the complete set (see the tutorial below):
+**NOTE: Due to Github limits, only lists 1-3 are precompiled.** You need to run `./scripts/build.py -p main.Extended` to generate the complete set (see the tutorial below).
-* brutas-passwords-4-m.txt (~400MB)
-* brutas-passwords-5-l.txt (~2.5GB)
-* brutas-passwords-6-xl.txt (~130GB)

-The whole operation takes roughly six hours on a 2,6 GHz Intel Core i7 with 16GB of RAM and currently requires 160GB of free disk space to store the final results plus roughly 280GB for temporary files, SSD highly recommended.

 ## Tutorial